ShareRing/shr-keys/README.md

 * No punctuation to line-break
 * Double-clicking to select the whole number as one word is feasible

+## Key Encryption

+Key Ecryption uses symmetric enryption AES-256 with Counter mode.
+Public key can be generated from Private Key.

+Steps to encrypt Private Key:
+* Generate *secret key* using *generateSecretKey*
+* encrypt using above *secret key*, input data in *string* format
+* decrypt using above *secret key*, input data is *hex format* of ciphertext

 ## Inspiration
   * [MNID](https://github.com/uport-project/mnid)
   * Ethereum key schema